Bugil High School: Cherry Blossom Festival

 Bugil Academy is famous for its cherry blossoms that fill the wide campus every spring.
 Its reputation has even led the Korean indie band Busker Busker to write a popular song "Cherry Blossom Ending".
 The Cherry Blossom festival is held usually in mid-April when blossoms reach their peak.
 Since 1976, it has grown to become a festival for the entire Cheonan city and annually attracts hundreds of visitors.
 The festival is even more famous for the fireworks on the last night.
 In 2010, the school spent nearly $300,000 on fireworks for commemorating the 25th anniversary of the school's establishment.
 Unlike what many think, the school's official flower is not cherry blossom but Korean Forsythia.

 Strict discipline

 Strict discipline defines the educational style of Bugil Academy.
 It is based on strong military-style traditions that includes military salute and trainings.
 As a result, the school is often criticized for being overly stringent, conservative and anachronistic.
 Whether this discipline helped or not, Bugil Academy has had the highest number of students accepted to Korea Military Academy, Korea Naval Academy and Korea Air Force Academy for many years.

-Baseball Team
+Baseball

-Bugil Baseball Team is one of the strongest teams in the Korean High Schools' League.
-Closely related to the professional Korea League team Hanhwa Eagles, it has achieved notable successes in a wide variety of competitions.
+Bugil's baseball team is one of the strongest teams in the Korean High Schools' League.
+Closely related to the professional KBO League team Hanhwa Eagles, it has achieved notable successes in a wide variety of competitions.
 Since 1978, it has won 23 championships 15 runners-up and 21 third-bests.
 Some of the respected players who graduated from Bugil Academy are Kim Tae-kyun, Yoon Hyung-bae and Na Ju-hwan.